Do Emotions Help or Hinder Your Negotiation Skills?

 Businesses use negotiations to make a deal.
 All participants put forward their ideas and listen to the opinions of others.
 Successful negotiations enable businesses to make deals with clients, merge with other organizations, and build stronger relationships.

 An example of a successful negotiation is Disney purchasing Lucasfilm.
-George Lucas wanted to sell the company and enjoy his retirement, but handing over his legacy required a lot of trust.
+George Lucas wanted to sell the company and enjoy his retirement, but handing over his legacy required a lot of trusts.
 Disney handled the negotiations professionally, and they secured a good deal.
-Just six years after the purchase, the company recouped their entire original investment.
+Just six years after the purchase, the company recouped its entire original investment.

 Businesses recognize that their staff needs to be trained in negotiations, using specialist trainers or negotiating workshops.
 Knowing which traits are essential for negotiating deals is central to an individual’s success.

 Have you ever woken up in a bad mood and found it affected your whole day?
 Negative feelings often result in negative perceptions.
 If you’re feeling bad, then you’ll notice the negatives in everything else.

 The best negotiation classes teach you how to put aside negative emotions and keep a clear mind.
 Anger, anxiety, and stress impact your ability to negotiate in various ways.

 A 2017 study by the American Psychological Association showed that 61% of people say their job is the main cause of stress.
 People worry and overthink things when they’re stressed, which can distract from negotiations.